 Suggestion: Watch the 10 minutes video tutorial before reading this article

-While importing wholesale products is not as straightforward and risk free as you might think, you should still be aware of the top China wholesale and dropshipping websites – and learn how they all differ.
+While importing wholesale products is not as straightforward and risk-free as you might think, you should still be aware of the top China wholesale and dropshipping websites in 2020 – and learn how they all differ.

 Alibaba is known as the world’s largest B2B supplier directory.
 While a significant number of wholesalers and trading companies are listed on Alibaba.com – it was not created as a wholesale website.

 Since it was launched, and until today, Alibaba.com is primarily a manufacturer directory.

 In the future, it’s likely that Alibaba.com will evolve into a platform that enables transactions for both off-shelf and ‘make to order’ products – directly on the website.

 Notice that you don’t actually do business with Alibaba.com.
 They provide supplier listings only.

 Aliexpress.com, also owned by Alibaba Group in Hangzhou, launched as a B2C website.
 Here, buyer’s all over the world can buy products directly from Chinese online wholesalers, and pay online.